 Use this height percentile calculator to calculate how tall or short you are relative to the general population or to people of the same gender, age, and country you are in.
 Child height percentiles are only available for U.S. citizens (based on CDC data).
 Newborns, toddlers, and infants data is based off WHO's Child Growth Standards.
 The calculator supports feet and inches, as well as meters and centimeters.

 Using the height percentile calculator

 With the help of our height percentile calculator you can calculate what percentile of the population your height falls in, what percentage of people of the same gender, age & country are shorter or taller than you.
 The calculator can also be used for infants, toddlers and children, including newborn babies.
 The results from the calculator do not constitute health advice.
 Always consult a certified physician before taking any action related to your health or the health of your children.

 To use the tool, first, select a biological sex (gender), then enter the current age of the person: type in whole years manually and select the number of months by rounding to the nearest whole month.
 For a newborn, enter zeroes in both years and months.
 Enter the person's height in feet and inches or in cm or meters.
 If doing this for your child or toddler, enter their age and height.
 Then select the country with whose population you want to compare the height.
-For adults this should be the country they have spent most of their child and teenage years in, if you want a fair comparison.
+For adult men and women this should be the country they have spent most of their child and teenage years in, if you want a fair comparison.
 Finally, press "Calculate Height Percentile" to see which percentile the person falls in.